JetBrains/Qodana/topics/project-token.md

 For example, you cannot run %instance% using an expired license.
 Nor can you run the [%jvm%](jvm.md) linter using the [Community license](pricing.md#pricing-linters-licenses).
-To avoid this, you should obtain compatible and up-to-date licenses for each linter that you use.
+To avoid this, you should get compatible and valid licenses for each linter that you use.

 ## Report collection